devuxd/ProgrammingStrategies/localize-fault-code.md

 ## A task

 Visit [Python Tutor](http://www.pythontutor.com) and open a blank Python 2.7 editor.
 Paste in the code below and try to compute 1+1, noticing that the output is "Invalid input" instead of 2.
-Use the fault localization strategy above to find out why.
+Find out why and propose a change to the program to fix the bug.

 ```python
 ''' Program make a simple calculator that can add, subtract, multiply and divide using functions '''